What Is Checked During Motorhome Servicing

 - Posted date:

-Selecting a reputable service engineer or workshop to conduct your motorhomes annual habitation service can be quite daunting.
-Fortunately, there is a collaboration by the National Caravan Council, The Caravan and Motorhome Club, and The Camping and Caravanning Club.
+Selecting a reputable service engineer or workshop to conduct your motorhomes annual habitation service can be pretty daunting.

-It must cover dangers such as ventilation systems, gas systems and fire risk.
-It also covers problem areas like electrical systems, water systems, bodywork and damp.
+Habitation checks must cover ventilation systems, gas systems and fire risks.
+It also covers caravans problem areas like electrical systems, water systems, bodywork and dampness.

-Regardless of the weather conditions, your motorhome habitation service can be carried out in a fixed workshop.
-A workshop will also have plenty of space to stock items that might be required for your motorhome habitation service.
+Our qualified professionals can carry out your motorhome habitation service in a fixed workshop regardless of the weather conditions.
+Another one of the benefits is that a workshop will also have plenty of space to stock items that might be required for your motorhome habitation service.

-Some garages and motorhome dealers will send you yearly service reminders for your habitation service.
-You would need to take your motorhome to the workshop, you would need to check the location, as they might not be close to your home.
+Some garages and motorhome dealers will send you yearly service reminders for your campervan habitation service.
+You would need to take your motorhome to the workshop.
+You would need to check the location, as they might not be close to your home.

-he engineer will thoroughly check and assess all external and internal lights on your vehicle for any faults.
-All sockets are tested, the engineer will do this using a loop check.
-A loop check sends a signal down the socket to verify and ensure it is correctly wired.
+The engineer will thoroughly check and assess all external and internal lights and electrics on your vehicle for any faults.
+All sockets are tested; the engineer will do this using a loop check.
+A loop check sends a signal down the socket to verify that it is correctly wired.

 Also included in the check of the electrical systems is the consumer unit, the refrigerator operation, the battery, television socket and any other electrical system that might require checking.